sanskritbscs/memory/README.md

 # Sanskrit Basics Memory

-### Learn Sanskrit letters and develop your alertness and memory at the same time.
+### Learn Devanagari letters (used by Sanskrit and Hindi) and develop your alertness and memory at the same time.
 ---
 <p align="center">
   <a href="https://play.google.com/store/apps/details?id=com.sanskritbasics.memory">